Super-Protocol/docs/docs/marketplace/guides/log-in.md

 ## Step 1.
 Create a new wallet address

-To log in as a Web3 user, you need the MetaMask browser extension and an Ethereum account or, in other words, ERC-20 wallet address.
+To log in as a Web3 user, you need the MetaMask browser extension and an Ethereum account or, using another term, an ERC-20 wallet address.

 :::note

 Super Protocol Marketplace is in an early beta stage, and bugs and unexpected behavior are possible.
-Although you can use an existing ERC-20 wallet address, it is recommended to create a new one specifically to test Super Protocol.
+Although you can use an existing ERC-20 wallet address, it is recommended that you create a new one specifically to test Super Protocol.

 :::